Fundraising 101: How to trigger FOMO among VCs – TechCrunch

 “You’re trying to make a market for your equity.
 In order to make a market, you need multiple people lining up at the same time.”

-That advice from Atrium CEO Justin Khan (a co-founder of companies like Twitch and former partner at Y Combinator) was reiterated by all the entrepreneurs I interviewed.
+That advice from Atrium CEO Justin Kan (a co-founder of companies like Twitch and former partner at Y Combinator) was reiterated by all the entrepreneurs I interviewed.
 Fundraising should be a sprint, not a marathon, otherwise the loss of momentum will make it more difficult.